holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.6.1 Modifying Sub-Circles

-A Circle may modify the Purpose, Domain, or Accountabilities on a Sub-Circle.
+A Circle may modify the Purpose, Domains, or Accountabilities of a Sub-Circle.

 A Circle may also move its own Defined Roles or Policies into a Sub-Circle, or move any from within the Sub-Circle into itself.